HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 Reviewers see the following options:

 * **Accept**
-* **Reject** -- When selected, the annotation is rejected and cancelled/skipped.
+* **Reject** -- When selected, the annotation is rejected and skipped.
 * **Requeue** -- When selected, the annotation is rejected and then reassigned back to the annotator.

 For example, a reviewer might decide to requeue an annotation that is nearly correct but just needs a slight change.
 However, an annotation with numerous errors may be easier to simply reject entirely and remove from the queue.

-Note that when you click **Reject**, the annotation is also marked as cancelled/skipped.
+Note that when you click **Reject**, the annotation is also marked as cancelled/skipped (`was_cancelled: true`).
 This is reflected in various metrics (for example, Data Manager columns and dashboards), and is necessary to differentiate between the two rejection actions.

 </td>
 </tr>